HGMendonca/LaCrAsO---MRPA-Method/README.md

 4 - Calculation of interacting susceptibility (Interacting Directory);

 5 - Calculation of the gap function and pairing strength (Gamma Directory).

+Codes written in Fortran90 and Python + Jupyter Notebook.